sdoboli/Lab8_CSC16_S21/README.md

 **Coding Files in Money_Account folder**

-1. `driverTeam.cpp`. **Change this file: add code for each step**
-2. `Team.h` **Don't need to change this file**
-  - Contains the Team class definition
-3. `Team.cpp` **Change this file - add code for all Team class function definitions **
-  - This is the file with all function member definitions from class Team

-**Steps**
-1. Look at `Team.h`file.
-2. Write the function definitions in `Team.cpp`.
-3. Write code for each step in the main function in `driverTeam.cpp`
-4. Compile the program with command: `make`
-5. Run the program with command: `./team`
-6. When you finished, run the program once with the command

-		`./team | tee out_team`.
-This will save the output of your program in a file called `out_team`.
-7. Update changes to your local repository.

-			git add out_team
-			git commit -am "your message"

-## Problem 3:

-**Goal: Implement and test a class Money**

-**Coding Files in Money folder**

 1. `test_classes.cpp`. **Change this file: add code for each step**
 2. `header.h` **Don't need to change this file**
-  - Contains the Money class definition
+  - Contains the Money and Account classes definition
-3. `class_functions.cpp` **Change this file - add code for all Money class function definitions **
+3. `money_functions.cpp` **Change this file - add the code from Lab 7 for all Money class function definitions **
   - This is the file with all function member definitions from class Money
+4. `account_functions.cpp` **Change this file - add code for all functions in class Account **
+  - This is the file with all function member definitions from class Account

 **Steps**
 1. Look at `header.h`file.
+2. Copy and paste your code from file `class_functions.cpp` from Lab 7 into file `money_functions.cpp`.
-2. Write the function definitions in `class_functions.cpp`.
+3. Add code in the body of each function in `account_functions.cpp`
 3. Write code for each step in the main function in `test_classes.cpp`
 4. Compile the program with command: `make`
 5. Run the program with command: `./test_classes`
 6. When you finished, run the program once with the command

-		`./test_classes | tee out_money`.
+		`./test_classes | tee out_account`.

-This will save the output of your program in a file called `out_money`.
+ This will save the output of your program in a file called `out_account`.
 7. Update changes to your local repository.

-			git add out_money
+			git add out_account
 			git commit -am "your message"

-#### Commit to the online repository by October 21st ###
+#### Commit to the online repository by October 28th ###

 After you are done with your lab you need to commit your changes to your github online repository so I can see them.
 Right now, all changes are local to your VM.

 		git push

-Add a feedback comment on github.com (pull requests) with text "Lab 7 submitted"
+Add a feedback comment on github.com (pull requests) with text "Lab 8 submitted"